SALMONPreet/SPH-Simulations-Fluid-and-Astrophysics/README.md

 A basic test case simulating water-like fluid behavior in a 2D container.
 This was implemented to validate the SPH method and test pressure dynamics and particle stability under boundary conditions.

 ### 2. **Cloud-Cloud Collision (Astrophysics Application)**
 A more advanced simulation where a stationary V-shaped cloud and a moving rod-shaped cloud collide in 2D.
-The model tracks how shock compression and cloud interaction lead to the formation of dense clumps—potential precursors to star formation.
+The model tracks how shock compression and cloud interaction lead to the formation of dense clumps, potential precursors to star formation.

 ---